Installing the Refiner Service

 Once you’ve completed the steps on this page, you should be familiar with how to deploy Refiner and how to request filtered and sorted data via Transformer.

 Refiner is a Transformer Java module and has the following requirements:

-Refiner must be deployed to a Transformer that is licensed to run Java Transformer modules.
+A Transformer that is licensed to run Java Transformer modules.
 Check your Transformer licence contains the string below:

 module jtm transformer